What is a Vet Tech?

 Other fields of work include government agencies, wildlife control services, livestock facilities, research laboratories, pharmaceutical sales etc.

 Working hours depend on the chosen workplace.
-Although most the fields include regular working hours, there are many situations where vet techs need to work overtime and overnight.
-Wherever you chose to work as a technician, you will definitely need a lot of stamina and motivation, because most of the time the work tasks are physically demanding and sometimes dangerous.
+Although most fields include regular working hours, there are many situations where vet techs need to work overtime and overnight.
+Wherever you decide to work as a technician, you will definitely need a lot of stamina and motivation, because generally the work tasks are physically demanding and sometimes dangerous.
+Today there are a lot of veterinary technician specialties recognized by NAVTA.

 Vet Tech Salary